 Meanwhile, Amazon Prime also saw an increase of more than a million new subscribers, while Now TV added around 200,000 customers.

-This means that overall, some 11.6 million households in the UK now subscribe to at least one video on demand service, while four million use two or more such offerings - a 40 per cent increase in the last year.
+This means that overall, some 11.6 million households in the UK now subscribe to at least one video on demand service, while four million use two or more such offerings - a 40 per cent increase in the past year.

 BARB's research suggested this demand is being driven mainly by younger viewers, with 16 to 24-year-olds 51 per cent more likely than the UK average to have access to a streaming service.